What is PET Plastic | The Ultimate Guide

 Disadvantages

-Polyethylene terephthalate comes with great qualities, and the positives obviously outshine the negatives, but we should still look at them.
+Polyethylene terephthalate has great qualities, and the positives obviously outweigh the negatives, but we should still look at them.

 • PET is not biodegradable